 - Deadhead spent rose flowers to keep shrubs blooming throughout the season.
-Now is the time to plant new rose shrubs.
+Plant new rose shrubs.

-- In the vegetable garden, plant cool season veggies, such as carrots, cauliflower, broccoli, cabbage, lettuce, and mustards, to be harvested through the fall and winter months.
+- Plant cool season veggies, such as carrots, cauliflower, broccoli, cabbage, lettuce, and mustard, to be harvested through autumn.

-- Start planting trees, shrubs, and perennials as cooler autumn temperatures will help plants establish roots before winter.
+- Plant trees, shrubs, and perennials during cooler autumn temperatures to establish before winter.

 Gardening Tips for October

-- Start planning your purchase of pre-chilled, spring-blooming bulbs, like tulips, daffodils and hyacinths.
+- Plan purchases of pre-chilled, spring-blooming bulbs, like tulips, daffodils, and hyacinths.

-- Start planting cool season annuals, such as pansies, ornamental kale and snapdragons.
+- Plant cool season annuals, such as pansies, ornamental kale, and snapdragons.

-- Plant herbs like cilantro and parsley now for harvesting through the fall and winter months.
+- Plant herbs like cilantro and parsley for harvest throughout autumn.

-- Keep newly planted trees, shrubs, perennials, and seasonal color watered to help them establish.
+- Water newly planted trees, shrubs, perennials, and seasonal color to establish.

 Gardening Tips for November

-- Continue planting trees and shrubs now while they are becoming dormant so they can establish roots during winter.
-An application of root stimulator will help get them started.
+- Plant trees and shrubs while they are becoming dormant so they can establish roots during winter.
+Apply root stimulator to establish.

-- Transplant trees and shrubs in your landscape now.
-Give them a large enough root ball when transplanting to avoid root damage.
+- Transplant trees and shrubs with a large enough root ball to avoid root damage.

-- Dig and divide spring blooming perennials now so their roots can get established before spring.
-Prune back fall-blooming perennials to produce healthy, bushy plants next spring.
+- Dig and divide spring blooming perennials so roots can establish before spring.
+Prune fall-blooming perennials to produce healthy, bushy plants next spring.

 - Plant narcissus and pre-chilled tulips toward the end of the month.

-- Fertilize annual color with a complete, water soluble fertilizer.
-Mulch new plantings to help retain moisture and insulate roots against cold temperatures.
+- Mulch new plantings to retain moisture, suppress weeds, and insulate roots against cold temperatures.